Kong/developer.konghq.com/app/insomnia/cloud-sync.md

     url: /insomnia/scratch-pad
   - text: SSO
     url: /
+  - text: About version control in Insomnia
+    url: /insomnia/version-control

 ---

-Cloud sync enables users to store and synchronize their project data in the cloud securely.
+Cloud sync enables users to store and synchronize their project data in the cloud securely as well as use [version control](/insomnia/version-control).
 This feature is beneficial for collaboration, providing easy access to projects from different devices and locations.

 Cloud sync provides the following abilities on top of the base Insomnia functionality:
 * Commit and push the contents of projects